Babitdor/InstaChain/README.md

 # InstaChain
 ## Description
-<br>A Decentralized Instagram Platform, which allows a user to share Images, Videos.
+<br>A Decentralized Instagram Clone, which allows a user to share Images, Videos.
 The Likes system is basically a Support/Donate feature.
 Where if you like a Post, you provide a tip of 0.1 ETH.
 Basically supporting a content creator.